Frequently Asked Questions

 The modernization focuses on three key areas:

-Network Technology: This includes expanding 2G/3G coverage (currently at 95% in urban areas and 80% in rural regions), developing a fiber optic network in phases, and maintaining redundant connectivity through satellite links.
-These improvements aim to provide a more reliable and robust communication infrastructure.
+Network Technology: Expanding 2G/3G coverage (95% in urban areas, 80% in rural regions), developing a phased fiber optic network, and maintaining redundant satellite connectivity for a more reliable communication infrastructure.

-Now, let's dive into the structure of Wallis and Futuna phone numbers.
-Understanding this structure is essential for accurate number validation and processing in your applications.
+Understanding the structure of Wallis and Futuna phone numbers is essential for accurate number validation and processing in your applications.

-Wallis and Futuna uses a straightforward numbering plan.
-Each number consists of:
+Wallis and Futuna uses a straightforward numbering plan consisting of:

 +681